RhetTbull/osxphotos/README.md

 ```
 Usage: osxphotos help [OPTIONS]

-  Query the Photos database using 1 or more search options
+  query the Photos database using 1 or more search options;  if more than

-  If more than one option is provided, they are treated as "AND"  (e.g.
+  one option is provided, they are treated as "AND"  (e.g. search for photos
-  search for photos matching all options)
+  matching all options)

 Options:
   --keyword TEXT      search for keyword(s)